sskorol/xgo_ros/README.md

 ### LD-X series LiDAR

 Note that the existing implementation supports LD-X LiDAR launch.
-So if you have one connected to the USB-C port, feel free to launch it via `use_lidar` flag.
+So, if you have one connected to the USB-C port, feel free to launch it via `use_lidar` flag.
-I found the following [driver](https://github.com/Myzhar/ldrobot-lidar-ros2) one of the most professional at this point.
-However, note that there's a know [bug](https://github.com/ldrobotSensorTeam/ldlidar_stl_ros2/issues/4) in all the existing implementations.
+I found the following [driver](https://github.com/Myzhar/ldrobot-lidar-ros2) one of the most professional.
+However, there's a known [bug](https://github.com/ldrobotSensorTeam/ldlidar_stl_ros2/issues/4) in all the existing implementations.
 It appears when you try running slam-toolbox.
-Seems like there's already a [workaround](https://github.com/ldrobotSensorTeam/ldlidar_stl_ros2/issues/4#issuecomment-1741854007) exists.
-Haven't tried it yet, though.
+It seems like there's already a [workaround](https://github.com/ldrobotSensorTeam/ldlidar_stl_ros2/issues/4#issuecomment-1741854007) exists.
+I haven't tried it yet, though.

 ### Known issues and ToDos

-- None of the existing teleop nodes allows you controlling an arm along with the body.
-So I created a separate node for that.
-Will be published soon.
+- None of the existing teleop nodes allow you to control an arm and body.
+So, I created a separate node for that.
+It will be published soon.
 So stay tuned.
-- I also made adjustments to visualization part by migrating an existing messy URDF to Xacro format.
-It still requries some polishing though.
+- I also adjusted the visualization by migrating a messy URDF to Xacro format.
+It still requires some polishing, though.
-- Integrate more serial commands like speed control, moving mode, etc. Note that some of them mentioned in the [official docs](https://www.yuque.com/luwudynamics/en/acdzm2yqrkml35m7) didn't work for me.
-Need to contact owners to get more details.
+- Integrate more serial commands like speed control, moving mode, etc. Some of them mentioned in the [official docs](https://www.yuque.com/luwudynamics/en/acdzm2yqrkml35m7) didn't work for me.
+I need to contact the owners to get more details.
-- Investigate real limits of all the joints.
-Sometimes I can bring XGO to unrecoverable state.
+- Investigate the real limits of all the joints.
+Sometimes, I can bring XGO to an unrecoverable state.
 Velocity commands stop working.
-A robot just stuck at some pose.
+A robot just stuck in some pose.
-Note that it might be a partial "deadlock" (some joints might still work).
+It might be a partial "deadlock" (some joints might still work).
-- Investigate and reproduce system crash that prevents XGO from shutting down.
-SSH goes down, power button doesn't react on pressing.
-In this state we should only wait until the battery dies.
+- Investigate and reproduce system crashes that prevent XGO from shutting down.
+SSH goes down, and the power button doesn't react on pressing.
+In this state, we should only wait until the battery dies.
-- Find options for more stable power supply that prevents battery from draining when external power supply is connected in active development mode.
+- Find options for a more stable power supply that prevents the battery from draining when the external power supply is connected in active development mode.
 Unfortunately, XGO can't work forever.
-And it make the whole development experience aweful.
+And it makes the whole development experience awful.
 - IMU data doesn't provide Gyro readings.
-I'm still a little bit confused if it's hasn't been implemented yet, or a sensor doesn't support it.
+I'm still confused if it hasn't been implemented yet or if a sensor doesn't support it.
 On the other hand, Z-readings always give me a constant error (a value is increasing with a constant speed).
-When I tried to visualize it in RViz, a robot was turning around its Z-axis.
-Not yet sure if it's a sensor issue or magnetic fields impact, or some other problem.
-Need to figure that out, as I can't fully reply on IMU data at this point.
+When I tried to visualize it in RViz, a robot turned around its Z-axis.
+I'm unsure if it's a sensor issue, magnetic fields' impact, or some other problem.
+I need to figure that out, as I can't fully rely on IMU data.
-- Couldn't make slam-toolbox work due to a mentioned above LiDAR issue.
-Going to apply a given patch to see if it helps.
+- Couldn't make slam-toolbox work due to a mentioned LiDAR issue.
+I'm going to apply a given patch to see if it helps.
-- Still can't make it work with CHAMP.
+- I still can't make it work with CHAMP.
 The biggest issue here is in the joint states.
 By default, this topic contains legs and arm data.
 However, CHAMP replies on legs only.
 It crashes.
-Already performed some experiments.
+I've already done some experiments.
 But on luck yet.
 ToDo: publish gaits, joints, and links based on the XGO characteristics provided to me by its team.
-Would likely include these configs into a separate repo with visualization part which should be running on more powerful hardware than RPi.
+I'd likely include these configs in a separate repo with the visualization part, which should run on more powerful hardware than RPi.
-- Can't fully make XGO work in Gazebo yet due to the same reason as above.
-Seems like we need to split the arm and legs, and rely on MoveIt configs at the end.
-Not sure about the best control plugins for both cases though.
-Note about a great job done by [MiniPupper team](https://github.com/mangdangroboticsclub/mini_pupper_ros) to support ROS2 for their dog.
-So I use there code as inspiration in my experiments with XGO.
+- I can't fully make XGO work in Gazebo yet for the same reason.
+We must split the arm and legs and rely on MoveIt configs (probably) at the end.
+I'm unsure about the best control plugins for both cases.
+Note about a great job by [MiniPupper team](https://github.com/mangdangroboticsclub/mini_pupper_ros) to support ROS2 for their dog.
+So, I use their code as inspiration in my experiments with XGO.
-- Figure out the correct way of publishing odometry data for quadrupted robots.
-Current implementation is just a workaround to build a full tf-tree required for the other steps on the way to SLAM/Nav.
+- Figure out the correct way of publishing odometry data for quadruped robots.
+The current implementation is just a workaround to build a full tf-tree required for the other steps to SLAM/Nav.
 - Polish the code.